F-16 escorts civilian aircraft out of NYC restricted airspace during UN General Assembly

 President Biden was in town to deliver his first address to the United Nations General Assembly

-Loud, low-flying jets were reported over Manhattan on Tuesday afternoon, as President Biden was in the area to deliver his first address to the United Nations General Assembly.
+A fighter jet intercepted a single-engine plane that temporarily violated restricted airspace over New York City on Tuesday, as President Biden was getting ready to depart the area after delivering his first address to the United Nations General Assembly.

-A U.S. F-16 fighter jet intercepted a Cessna that flew into the New York temporary flight restriction set up around the U.N.
-General Assembly earlier today, a U.S. defense official tells Fox News.
-The Cessna was escorted away from New York, the official added.
+The F-16 fighter jet intercepted a Cessna and was escorted away, a U.S. defense official told Fox News.

-It appears to be a simple mistake by the civilian pilot, not any malicious intent.
-U.S. Northern Command going to put out a tweet shortly to confirming this information.
+The fighter aircraft responded to the incident around 2 p.m. and the single-engine Cessna 182 landed safely at 2:30 p.m., the North American Aerospace Defense Command said.
+It appeared to be a simple mistake by the civilian pilot, not any malicious intent, officials said.

 Audio from videos posted to social media appeared to blare out a loud noise, similar to a jet engine.
 Some Twitter users said they witnessed an Air Force jet flying around New York City.